Coronavirus Updates for Orthopaedic Patients and Families

 As we navigate this difficult and unusual time together, please know that we in CHOP Orthopaedics are here for you.
 Your child’s ongoing care is just as important now as it was before the pandemic began.
 Don’t delay care.
 We are confident that we can safely provide the care your child needs.
 The current surge in cases happening nationwide has not impacted our ability to care for your child.

 We are open and safe, and currently seeing patients for all types of appointments.
 CHOP continues to take many precautions to support broader public health efforts to reduce the spread of the coronavirus (COVID-19).
 We are monitoring the situation closely and adapting our policies as needed to ensure the continued safety of our patients, families and staff.

 We will continue to update our families regularly with key information.
 Read below for more details about the many precautions in place to keep you, your children and our staff safe, and what to expect when you come in to see us.

-After much preparation throughout the COVID-19 pandemic, in-person visits were carefully resumed.
+In-person visits have resumed.
 Here’s what you can expect when you come back to see us.

 WATCH: A Message from Our Clean Team

 We understand that families may be anxious about returning to a doctor’s office.
 If you are worried about bringing your child to an appointment, we encourage you to ask questions and tell us about your concerns.
 We are confident in the procedures in place at all CHOP locations to deliver care safely.